-- (a) Caseloads, including caseloads per case manager and the number of changes in case manager that a child may experience while a child is in care; - (b) Effective ratio of supervisors to supervision of case managers; - (c) Timely reporting of sentinel events; - (d) Cases returned to the Children's Division due to catastrophic costs or court order for case management by Foster Care Case Management agencies; and - (e) Any other metrics and outcome goals that may be required by law or that the Children's Division may decide are appropriate.
+(a) Caseloads, including caseloads per case manager and the number of changes in case manager that a child may experience while a child is in care;

+(b) Effective ratio of supervisors to supervision of case managers;

+(c) Timely reporting of sentinel events;

+(d) Cases returned to the Children's Division due to catastrophic costs or court order for case management by Foster Care Case Management agencies; and (e) Any other metrics and outcome goals that may be required by law or that the Children's Division may decide are appropriate.

 The above outlined metrics are directly from the regulation 13 CSR 35-35.100, pertaining to the implementation of HB1414.
-The Response and Evaluation Team made the determination to utilize existing federal benchmarks and definitions, where available and appropriate to provide consistency in collection and reporting of data.
-However, not all measures identified had corresponding benchmarks and the Response and Evaluation Team had to make determinations as to realistic expectations.
+In order to be able to report on the metrics identified, the Response and Evaluation Team made the determination to utilize existing federal benchmarks and definitions, where available and appropriate.
+However, not all measures identified had corresponding federally defined benchmarks, therefore, the Response and Evaluation Team made determinations as how to define those measures.
 It is the responsibility of the Response and Evaluation Team as outlined in this regulation to continuously evaluate the most appropriate way to assess outcomes in child welfare.

-For example, the Response and Evaluation Team made the determination to use federal best practice standard when measuring worker with child visits.
+One example of , the Response and Evaluation Team utilizing existing standards is by using the federal best practice standard when measuring worker with child visits.
 Federal best practice standard and Children's Division policy indicate that a child in foster care should meet face-to-face with their worker a minimum of one time per month with the majority of the visits being in the child's placement to monitor and assess the safety of the child.

 In contrast, there is no federal standard to address the minimum number of case worker changes a child should experience while in foster care.
-There is research and evidence to suggest it causes delays in permanency for children.
-The Response and Evaluation Team had to make decisions based on the barriers and challenges by the current workforce.
-By understanding the current baseline, best practices, and research, the Response and Evaluation Team will be able to better set the 'standard' for Missouri child welfare system practice.
+While there is research and evidence to suggest case worker changes causes delays in permanency for children, it would not be feasible to set a standard requiring no change to a case worker working with a child throughout the life of the case.
+By identifying the current average number of case worker changes a child experiences in foster care and with best practices and research in mind, the Response and Evaluation Team will be able to better set the 'standard' for Missouri child welfare system practice, as it relates to the minimum number of case worker changes.